-Healthy babies may be surrendered anonymously, but the infant must be received at the Safe Haven.
+Healthy babies may be surrendered anonymously, but the infant must be received at a Safe Haven site.
 The law does not apply if an infant is left unattended.
 This is considered child abandonment and is punishable by law.

 When a baby is safely surrendered at a fire station, a confidential, coded ankle bracelet will be placed on the infant.
-The surrendering parent will be given a medical questionnaire and a bracelet matching the baby’s.
-The questionnaire is voluntary and is designed to collect medical information critical to the health and survival of the infant, not its identity.
+The surrendering parent will be given a medical questionnaire and a bracelet matching the baby’s ankle bracelet.
+The questionnaire is voluntary and is designed to collect medical information critical to the health and survival of the newborn, not the baby’s identity.
 The confidential bracelets allow a surrendering parent to reclaim the baby within 14 days, provided there has been no abuse or neglect.